 Symptoms of Pancreatic Cancer

-Pancreatic cancer is sometimes called a “silent cancer” because there are generally no symptoms in the early stages.
-Early pancreatic cancer symptoms are often vague and unrecognised and can often be dismissed by patients and doctors alike; by which time the diagnosis is often too late for potentially life saving surgery to be an option.
+Pancreatic cancer is sometimes called a “silent cancer” because the early symptoms are often vague and unrecognised.
+It is only later, when more specific symptoms arise, that patients and doctors consider pancreatic cancer as a possibility, by which time it is often too late for surgery that could cure the cancer.

-- Painless jaundice (yellow skin/eyes, dark urine) related to bile duct obstruction
+- Painless jaundice (yellow skin/eyes, dark urine).
+This is related to bile duct obstruction

-- Pain in the upper abdomen that typically radiates to the back and is relieved by leaning forward (seen in carcinoma in the body or tail of the pancreas)
+- Pain in the upper abdomen that radiates to the back which is new, significant and persistent that is relieved by leaning forward

-- New-onset diabetes NOT associated with weight gain
+- Diabetes which is new-onset and not associated with weight gain

 - Vague dyspepsia or abdominal discomfort (not responding to prescribed medication)